-- Model: Unique business or application rules or code that represent the real world.
-This is where the data resides. - View: Unique user interface code - Controller: Anything that controls or communicates with the model or view objects
+- Model: Unique business or application rules or code that represent the real world - View: Unique user interface code - Controller: Anything that controls or communicates with the model or view objects

 Figure 10-2 represents the MVC paradigm.

 Figure 10-2.
 MVC paradigm